a-thay/aaronthayer-net/_pages/resume.md

 --------------------

 Tool Expertise
-:   MadCap Flare, Confluence Cloud and Server, Jira, Trello, Adobe FrameMaker,
-    oXygen XML, Atom, GitHub, Visual Studio, Pandoc, Adobe Creative Suite, Office Suite, Google Analytics, Power BI, Coveo.
+:   MadCap Flare, Confluence Cloud and Server, Jira, Trello, Adobe FrameMaker, oXygen XML, Atom, GitHub, Visual Studio, Pandoc, Adobe Creative Suite, Office Suite, Google Analytics, Power BI, Coveo.

 Collaboration
-    * Scrum/Agile collaborator; Nearly a decade of Scrum experience
-    * Editor with 15 years of experience guiding drafts to publication
-    * Managerial experience taught me to resolve conflicts and encourage collaboration
+:   **Scrum/Agile collaborator**: Nearly a decade of Scrum experience; **Editor** with 15 years of experience guiding drafts to publication; **Managerial experience** taught me to resolve conflicts and encourage collaboration.

 Programming Languages
-:   **HTML:** The language I've used the most since creating webcomics on
-    Angelfire pages in the early 2000s.
+:   **HTML:** The language I've used the most since creating webcomics on Angelfire pages in the early 2000s.
 Not particularly flashy anymore, but I can create a website from scratch, even if it's not particularly pretty.
 (CSS is an ongoing education.)

 :   **Markdown:** I know enough to post blogs using Jekyll and Ruby.
-I also
-    author most content for personal and professional projects in Markdown.
+I also author most content for personal and professional projects in Markdown.
 I often have to convert that content to plain text, but I prefer the syntax.

-:   **Docs-as-Code:** I won't pretend I've mastered Ruby and gems, or Jekyll
-    and YAML, but I've read enough blogs and tutorials to [create a personal site] [ref] using both macOS terminal and Windows PowerShell.
-I comprehend, and professionally long for, an environment to implement or at least maintain a "DAC" toolchain.
+:   **Docs-as-Code:** I won't pretend I've mastered Ruby and gems, or Jekyll and YAML, but I've read enough blogs and tutorials to [create a personal site][ref] using both macOS terminal and Windows PowerShell.
+I comprehend,and professionally long for, an environment to implement or at least maintain a "DAC" toolchain.
 I want Netlify; I want Hugo; I want developers to make doc pull requests.
 I want to merge those pulls into the master repo while I watch a linter check syntax against the Microsoft Style Guide.
 I want to dabble in several languages to be just a little bit dangerous.

 :   Basic knowledge of **CSS**, **XML**, **JQL/CQL**, **JSON**, **YAML**